phanindra1001/Phanindra/README.md

 - :computer:	 I’m currently learning Python, MySQL, Analytical skills, Tableau
 - :handshake:	 I'm looking forward to colaborate on all topics related to Data Science, Data Analytics, Machine Learning, MySQL.
 - :mailbox:	 You can reach me on my email id - phaniullamgunta@gmail.com
+- :iphone: You can contact me on my mobile number - 9666666950.